-The Quality Awards are an annual celebration of people and projects that improved the quality of care in British Columbia.
+The BC Quality Awards are an annual celebration of people and projects that improved the quality of care in British Columbia.
 They were established in 2009 (check out past winners here).

-This year we’ve changed the Quality Awards’ nomination process by introducing a phased approach which reduces how much we ask nominators to initially submit:
+We’ve changed the Quality Awards’ nomination process by introducing a phased approach which reduces how much we ask nominators to initially submit:

 You can now create a 500-word submission that summarizes the person, team or initiative that you want to nominate.
 Visit our How to Nominate page to find an easy, step-by-step process and a link to our submission platform.
 Our judges will then score the submissions.

 Nominators whose submissions score high enough will be invited to submit a more detailed nomination in Phase 2.
 If you have submitted a Quality Awards nomination before, you will recognize this phase’s nomination questions from previous years.

 Any project that improved the quality of health care in BC, and any person whose dedication to improvement inspires you!
 Check out past winners for examples.

 Anyone, including those who work in health care, as well as patients, caregivers and family members!

 As many as you wish!
 But each project or person can only be nominated in one category.
 You’ll have to choose the category that’s the best fit.